videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/render-media/understanding-call-quality.md

 ### `getAudioStats()`

-- The `getAudioStats()` method returns an object containing the different quality parameters for audio stream, which can be accessed through the `useParicipant` hook.
+- The `getAudioStats()` method returns an object containing the different quality parameters for audio stream, which can be accessed through the `useParticipant` hook.

 - This object will contain values for the specific participant's audio stream, including bitrate, jitter, round trip time and packet loss.

 ### `getShareStats()`

-- The `getShareStats()` method returns an object containing the different quality parameters for screen share stream, which can be accessed through the `useParicipant` hook.
+- The `getShareStats()` method returns an object containing the different quality parameters for screen share stream, which can be accessed through the `useParticipant` hook.

 - This objects will contain values for the specific participant's screen share stream, including resolution, frame rate, bitrate, jitter, round trip time, and packet loss.